deors/deors-demos-microservices-docs/README.md

 the machines will be deployed in its own network:

-    192.168.88.1/24
+    192.168.66.1/24

 being the first IP in DHCP pool:

-    192.168.88.100
+    192.168.66.100

 to create each machine in VirtualBox, this is the command that was used

-    docker-machine create --driver virtualbox --virtualbox-cpu-count 1 --virtualbox-memory 1024 --virtualbox-hostonly-cidr "192.168.88.1/24" <docker-machine-name>
+    docker-machine create --driver virtualbox --virtualbox-cpu-count 1 --virtualbox-memory 1024 --virtualbox-hostonly-cidr "192.168.66.1/24" <docker-machine-name>

-once they are created, the swarm must be initialized;
-but before, set the environment to point to the first machine (docker-env is a handy script to issue the FOR command needed in Windows)
+before beginning to configure the swarm, set the environment to point to the first machine

-    docker-env docker-swarm-manager-1
+when in Windows

+    @FOR /f "tokens=*" %i IN ('docker-machine env docker-swarm-manager-1') DO @%i

+when in Linux

+    eval $(docker-machine env docker-swarm-manager-1)

+next, to initialise a swarm the following command is used

-    docker swarm init --advertise-addr 192.168.88.100
+    docker swarm init --advertise-addr 192.168.66.100

-upon initialization, the swarm exposes two tokens, one to add new manager nodes, one to add new worker nodes;
+upon initialisation, the swarm exposes two tokens, one to add new manager nodes, one to add new worker nodes;
 the commands needed to get the tokens are these ones

     docker swarm join-token manager -q
     docker swarm join-token worker -q

-with the tokens, just move the environment to each machine, managers and workers, and issue this command
+with the tokens at hand, just change the environment to point to each machine, every manager and worker nodes

-    docker-env <docker-machine-name>
+when in Windows

+    @FOR /f "tokens=*" %i IN ('docker-machine env <docker-machine-name>') DO @%i

+when in Linux

+    eval $(docker-machine env <docker-machine-name>)

+and use the swarm join command

-    docker swarm join --token <manager-or-worker-token> 192.168.88.100:2377
+    docker swarm join --token <manager-or-worker-token> 192.168.66.100:2377

-once the swarm is created, it can be stopped and started again with the following command sets; to stop the swarm:
+once it is ready, the swarm can be stopped with the following command

-    docker-machine stop docker-swarm-manager-1
-    docker-machine stop docker-swarm-manager-2
-    docker-machine stop docker-swarm-manager-3
-    docker-machine stop docker-swarm-worker-1
-    docker-machine stop docker-swarm-worker-2
-    docker-machine stop docker-swarm-worker-3
+    docker-machine stop docker-swarm-manager-1 docker-swarm-manager-2 docker-swarm-manager-3 docker-swarm-worker-1 docker-swarm-worker-2 docker-swarm-worker-3

-to start it again:
+and to start it again

-    docker-machine start docker-swarm-manager-1
-    docker-machine start docker-swarm-manager-2
-    docker-machine start docker-swarm-manager-3
-    docker-machine start docker-swarm-worker-1
-    docker-machine start docker-swarm-worker-2
-    docker-machine start docker-swarm-worker-3
+    docker-machine start docker-swarm-manager-1 docker-swarm-manager-2 docker-swarm-manager-3 docker-swarm-worker-1 docker-swarm-worker-2 docker-swarm-worker-3

 ### 2.2) dockerize the services